Mailchimp has delightfully enjoyed a dominant position in the email marketing industry for the last couple of years.

 You’ll get pre-designed templates, personalization options, A/B testing action, and pop-up forms under $10.

 Like HubSpot, you will also be able to sync ZOHO with your CRM with no issue.
-So, overall, it is a pretty decent software.

 There’re naturally some limitations given its price, such as less variety in templates, lack of preview option.
 Furthermore, it may not be suitable from the sales point of view.

 Despite all this, ZOHO is a good alternative to Mailchimp.
 If customer engagement is your purpose, then ZOHO is an excellent choice.

 - Dynamic content